Centro de Textiles Tradicionales del Cusco

 This prompted CTTC founder Nilda Callanaupa to take proactive steps in order to maintain her cultural heritage while also providing employment to people in her region.
 Nilda’s dream is to reinvigorate her community through the traditional weaving organization with the income generated for community members to be used for education, to improve housing and to provide medical care.

-Funding from the TreadRight Heritage Initiative grant is being used to finish the construction of a traditional weaver’s home at the Chinchero Weaver’s Centre, which will then open its doors to locals and visitors alike in order to provide education about the traditional weaving techniques and promote the sale of the textiles.
+Funding from the TreadRight Heritage Initiative grant was used to finish the construction of a traditional weaver’s home at the Chinchero Weaver’s Centre, which welcomes locals and visitors alike in order to provide education about the traditional weaving techniques and promote the sale of the textiles.